Does Comma Selection Help To Cope With Local Optima: Conclusion

 \section{Conclusion}

 In this work, we observed that for all reasonable parameter values, the \mclea cannot optimize jump functions faster than the \mplea.
 The \mclea thus fails to profit from its ability to leave local optima to inferior solutions.
-While we prove this absence of advantage formally only for the basic \mclea and jump functions (which constitute, however, a standard algorithm and a classic benchmark), we feel that our proofs do not suggest that this result is caused by very special characteristics of the \mclea or the jump functions, but that it rather follows from the fact that if leaving a local optimum via comma selection is easy, then reaching the local optimum in the first place is very difficult.
-Hence this work indicates that the role of comma selection in evolutionary computation deserves some clarification.
+While we prove this absence of advantage formally only for the basic \mclea and jump functions (which constitute, however, a standard algorithm and a classic benchmark), we feel that our proofs do not suggest that this result is caused by very special characteristics of the \mclea or the jump functions, but that it rather follows from the fact that leaving a local optimum having moderate radius of attraction via comma selection is generally difficult because, relatively independent of the population sizes, there is a strong drift towards the local optimum.
+We do not show such a strong drift when $\lambda < 2 \mu$, but in this case the selection pressure is known to be so low that no efficient optimization is possible.

+Overall, this work suggests that the role of comma selection in evolutionary computation deserves some clarification.
 Interesting directions for future research could be to try to find convincing examples where comma selection is helpful or a general result going beyond particular examples that shows in which situations comma selection cannot speed up the optimization of multimodal objective functions.
 From a broader perspective, any result giving a mildly general advice which of the existing approaches to cope with local optima are preferable in which situations, would be highly desirable.
 The new analysis methods developed in this work, which can yield precise runtime bounds for non-elitist population processes and negative drift situations, could be helpful as they now allow to prove or disprove constant-factor advantages.